altuSemi/Cores-biriscv-AltuSOC/README.md

 AltuSOC
 ========

 AltuSOC is a riscv SOC targeted for controlling PHY/ Mixed Signal type of ICs.
 It is a [FuseSoC](https://github.com/olofk/fusesoc)-compatible SoC forked from SweRVolf, with significant modifications including replacement of the [EH1](https://github.com/chipsalliance/Cores-SweRV.git) core with [biriscv](https://github.com/altuSemi/biriscv.git) RISC-V core, to acheive lower LUT usage and implementation in the [Zybo](https://reference.digilentinc.com/reference/programmable-logic/zybo/start) board.
+ANother reason was that the existing SOC was using CPU external (SOC level/ off-chip) memory and the the biriscv TCM top included tightly coupled RAM.

 # Structure
 ![](altusoc_core.png)

                                                                             *AltuSOC Core*

-To be updated:

-## SweRVolf Core
+## ALTUSOC Core

-The core of SweRVolf consists of the SweRV CPU with a boot ROM, AXI4 interconnect, UART, SPI, RISC-V timer and GPIO.
-The core doesn't include any RAM but instead exposes a memory bus that the target-specific wrapper will connect to an appropriate memory controller.
-Other external connections are clock, reset, UART, GPIO, SPI and DMI (Debug Module Interface).
+The core of ALTUSOC consists of the biriscv TCM top level - with biriscv CPU , 16KB of ROM and 48KB of RAM, AXI4 interconnect, SPI slave interafce, WB periphery interconnect and GPIO.

 ### Memory map